 Rhetty: “‘Well-vetted’ bunk.
 You made the claim.
 You have the burden of proof.
 Prove it.”

 TES: “2 added to another 2, is 4.”

 Rhetty: “I need a peer reviewed study with a retrospective meta-synthesis, a meta-cohort analysis, and a confident interval with lots of Cochrane p-values, forest plops, and such – or you are full of shit.”

 TES: “OK, the primary, but not only, resource I used for my work is at the link here.
 The work is mostly deduction and merely one calculation, so it does not require any of those trappings.
 In fact, knowing when you don’t need these things is a measure of competency… hint, hint.”

 Rhetty: “Well someone is wearing the tin-foil hat now.
 That’s old and debunked information.
-Everyone knows that JoHaG is no longer a credible scientific journal (since it published something I did not like).
+Everyone knows that JoHaG is no longer a credible scientific journal (I read this in an online forum of my ‘friends’).
 Scientists have raised doubt about this ‘extra twos’ business and the consensus is that it’s a conspiracy theory.”